rabeshi/eaamo-website/content/cfpresearch/_index.md

 We solicit submissions in the **research track** and **policy and practice track**.
 Submissions can include research, survey, and position papers as well as problem- and practice-driven submissions by academics from any discipline and practitioners from any sector.

 We encourage submissions from across various disciplines and covering domains including civic participation, data economies, discrimination and bias, economic inequality, economic development, education, environment and climate, healthcare, housing, labor markets, and law and policy.
 Papers will be peer-reviewed by experts in the disciplinary area.
-The deadline for submissions is June 3rd, 2021, 9pm ET.
+The deadline for submissions is June 3rd, 2021, 5 PM PT.

 *ACM EAAMO is part of the [Mechanism Design for Social Good](md4sg.com) (MD4SG) initiative, and builds on the MD4SG technical [workshop series](https://www.md4sg.com/workshop/index.html) and tutorials at conferences including ACM EC, ACM COMPASS, ACM FAccT, and WINE.*